Leaping into history: Monarchs run away with fifth state title

 OMAHA - Aquinas Catholic assistant coach Andrew Daro will always have a special place in his heart for his own era.
 But he said there's no doubt this one brings him fond reminders of those glory days more than a decade ago.

 Those glory days were 2004 when the Monarchs won their fourth state championship.
-Eighteen years later, Aquinas rose to the top again in runaway fashion on Saturday at the CHI Health Center in Omaha.
+Eighteen years later, Aquinas rose to the top again in runaway fashion last week at the CHI Health Center in Omaha.

 Thanks to a start that included a 9-1 record in the first round, five in the semifinals and four in the finals, Aquinas essentially had the championship wrapped up before the medal round was held Saturday morning.
 At the end, the Monarchs bested Central City 141-104.5 and reversed the order of the top two from a year ago.